emmanuelgjr/2025LLMTop10Mapping/CWECVE.md

 # OWASP Top 10 for Large Language Model Applications 2025  Mapped to CWE and CVE

-This repo maps vulnerabilities from the OWASP Top 10 for LLM Applications 2025 to corresponding Common Vulnerabilities and Exposures (CVEs) and Common Weakness Enumerations (CWEs).
+This repo maps vulnerabilities from the OWASP Top 10 for LLM Applications 2025 to corresponding [**Common Weakness Enumerations (CWEs)**](https://cwe.mitre.org/) and [**Common Vulnerabilities and Exposures (CVEs)**](https://www.cve.org/).
 This mapping provides insight into attack vectors, mitigation strategies, and security frameworks.
 We understand vulnerabilities in the wild are coming up every day, use the mapping as a reference and keep vigilant on new developments.

-## Summary Table

 | **Vulnerability**                      | **CWE**                                                                                   | **CVE**                                                                 | **Suggested Improvements**                                                   |
 |------------------------------------|----------------------------------------------------------------------------------------|---------------------------------------------------------------------|--------------------------------------------------------------------------|